Myopia, Hyperopia and Astigmatism

 At its most simplistic the biomedical model works best where a linear cause/effect can be determined.
 In manual and physical therapy where symptoms of pain are a primary reason patients seek treatment, perceiving a cause of pain based almost entirely on anatomy, biomechanics, physiology and a smattering of neurology is no longer an acceptable practice.
 It’s time to change.

 Incorporating a biopsychosocial perspective into manual practice and learning pain science and neuroscience will make that change happen, though I cannot guarantee a smooth or angst-free transition.
-Not just change in thought, though that’s usually where it starts, but a change in practice as well.
-I’m an ex-operator and an ex-operator is just as annoying as an ex-smoker.
-We’ve stopped and want everyone to stop too.
+Not just a change in thought, though that’s usually where it starts, but a change in practice as well.